 Therefore, he has gained extensive knowledge while working with some of the best coaches in the game.
-Indeed, Sacramento has built a reputation of being extremely adept at understanding tactics and gameplay.
+Indeed, Sacramento has built a reputation for being extremely adept at understanding tactics and gameplay.

-Therefore, it is no surprise to see that he is being linked to another top job, with a permanent managerial role also in the future.
+Therefore, it is no surprise that he is being linked to another top job, with a permanent managerial role also in the future.

 Joao Sacramento and Portuguese connection

 Mourinho brought in Joao Sacramento as an assistant, giving the latter his first taste of English football.
 Mourinho’s tenure was less than ideal, and he was sacked in late 2020.
-Sacramento also left, and the pair joined forces once again at Roma in the summer of 2021.
+Sacramento also left but he had impressed Mourinho.
+The pair joined forces once again at Roma in the summer of 2021.